 So as I said there’s a wide variety of words for this stuff, but not a single phrase.

-In an online community I’m in, because there isn’t a single word, we’ve started using the term Minor Identifying Person (with “identifying” meaning “identifying with” as much as it means “identifying as”), but really that doesn’t capture it all perfectly.
+In an online community I’m in, because there isn’t a single word for these different kinds of feelings, we’ve started using the term Minor Identifying Person (with “identifying” meaning “identifying with” as much as it means “identifying as”).
+To me that’s a placeholder term.
+It doesn’t capture all the variations perfectly.

 I kind of like the term “childlike” because that does capture it in broad strokes, but it’s also true there are adults who think of themselves or behave childlike, but wouldn’t self-identify as belonging to a specific group or category because of that.
 So maybe that’s too general a term.